Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Proposed Method: Graph-SCP

 \section{Proposed Method: Graph-SCP}

-Figure~\ref{graph-scp} provides an overview of Graph-SCP, which takes as input a SCP instance represented as a graph $G$ (a.k.a.~a \textit{SCP graph}).
+Figure~\ref{graph-scp} provides an overview of Graph-SCP, which takes as input an SCP instance represented as a graph $G$ (a.k.a.~an \textit{SCP graph}).
 Graph-SCP augments $G$ with a set of features on its nodes (described in the next section).
 Then, a GNN is trained on the augmented graph, $G_f$, to predict whether a subgraph (i.e., a set of nodes) is likely to appear in the solution.
 The output of the GNN is subsequently given to a thresholding procedure that selects which subgraphs should be given to the solver.
-If the solver cannot find a solution, Graph-SCP reduces the threshold for selecting subgraphs.
+If the solver cannot find a solution, Graph-SCP reduces the threshold and selects a larger subgraph.
 This process continues until a solution is found.